Cosmo-Local Credit (CLC)

 Executive Brief

-Think of it as Visa/Mastercard for vouchers and obligations governed as a commons: it helps many issuers swap, route, and settle credits safely, without turning them into speculative money.
+CLC can work like shared clearing infrastructure for vouchers and obligations: it helps many issuers swap, route, and settle credits safely, without turning them into speculative money.

 This is commitment-first clearing: the unit exchanged is a redeemable claim with clear terms and receipts (not a volatile token) and fees are tied to real settlement, not trading churn.